fnl/medic/README.rst

 ``medic [options] COMMAND PMID|FILE...``

-The ``--url URL`` option representing the DSN of the database might be needed (default: ``postgresql://localhost/medline``); For example:
+The ``--url URL`` option represents the DSN of the database and might be needed (default: ``postgresql://localhost/medline``); For example:

 Postgres